tomjoht/tomjoht.github.io/_posts/2022/2/2022-02-27-trends-to-follow-or-forget-wordpress.md

 {: .tip}
 Even the most popular web platforms of the internet might never find relevance within the enterprise nor be the tool of choice for documentation scenarios (for which they weren't designed).

+## Next post

+Continue to the next post in this series: [DITA](/trends/trends-to-follow-or-forget-dita.html).